Price: Free trial, Starts at $29/month

 But what if a subscriber belongs to both segments?
 Then they can get both offers.
 In essence, a segment organizes your forms, sequences, and tags.

 Go to the Subscribers tab on your dashboard and click on ‘+ Create a Segment’.
+Or simple create a new segment from your subscriber list.

 This brings up the page to create your segment.